Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Program Overview

-The Inflation Reduction Act authorized funding for two distinct home energy rebate programs: 1) The Home Efficiency Rebate Program and 2) The Home Electrification and Appliance Rebate Program, collectively the Montana Home Energy Rebates Program.
+The Inflation Reduction Act authorized funding for two distinct home energy rebate programs: 1) The Home Owner Managing Energy Savings (HOMES) and 2) The High Efficiency Electric Home Rebate (HEEHR) Program, collectively the Montana Home Energy Rebates Program.

 Please note that the Montana Home Energy Rebates Program is not currently available.
-Final DOE approval of the implementation award is required in advance of program rollout.
+Final U.S. Department of Energy (DOE) approval of the implementation award is required in advance of program rollout.

 Program Update